AaltoSciComp/scicomp-docs/aalto/aaltostorage.rst

 -  **triton home**: triton's home directories

-   -  Not part of CS, but documented here for convenience
+   -  Not part of departments, but documented here for convenience
    -  The home directory on Triton.
    -  Backed up daily.
    -  Not available on workstations.